Skip to main content

 Biographical/Historical note

-Carroll County, Georgia was established in 1825 and contains the cities of Carrollton, Bowdon, Mt.
-Zion, Temple, Villa Rica, and Whitesburg.
+Carroll County, Georgia was established in 1825 and contains the cities of Carrollton, Bowdon, Mount Zion, Temple, Villa Rica, and Whitesburg.
 Carroll County is named after Charles Carroll of Maryland, one of the signers of the Declaration of Independence.

 The Carroll County Historical Society, formed in 1975, is a local history organization in Carroll County, Georgia.
 Carroll County Historical Society is headquartered at the old Curtis-Marlow-Perry House, one of the oldest homes in Carrollton (originally located on Stewart Street, later moved to 226 West Avenue, Carrollton, GA).
 CCHS strives to preserve the history of Carroll County through maintaining a County Archive Museum, protecting greenspace, erecting historical markers, and by conducting oral history interviews.